 Being cat owners, or more accurately, being owned by cats, we’ve all seen cats hissing.
 May it be at other animals or even us when they’re not in the cheeriest of moods.
 We’ve come to think of cats hissing as their way of telling us that they’re annoyed, pissed, or even threatened by something.

 As cat guardians, we always want to develop better relationships with our furry companions.
 Relationships are built on great communication.
-When something pisses us, should we in turn hiss at our cats?
+When our cat annoys us, should we in turn hiss at our cats?
 Will that be something they will understand or will we just look a bit loony doing it?

 Is it OK if I hiss at my cat?

 It is probably OK to hiss at your cat, but most likely it’s not really benefiting any parts.
-There aren’t any studies giving answers to if you should hiss at your cat or not.
+No studies give answers to if you should hiss at your cat or not.
 We do recommend that you don’t hiss at your cat.
-Try other methods to communicate with your cat.
+Try other communication methods.

 Why do cats hiss?